Apo Reef Sablayan

-Apo Reef is home to diverse species of marine life and is the second largest contiguous coral reef in the world!
+Apo Reef is home to diverse species of marine life and is the second-largest contiguous coral reef in the world!
 The corals span approximately 34 km² and are visible in this Diwata-2 image.

-It is one best dive spots in the world, attracting hordes of divers all the year round.
+It is one best dive spots in the world, attracting hordes of divers all year round.
 The soft white sand and patches of fine corals, clearly visible through the crystal blue waters, is truly an entrancing sight to behold!

 The Reef and the vast expansive waters around are protected areas in the Philippines, administered as the Apo Reef Natural Park (ARNP).
-The National Park is located 33 kilometres (approximately) off the coast of Sablayan in the Occidental Mindoro province.
+The National Park is located 33 kilometers (approximately) off the coast of Sablayan in the Occidental Mindoro province.

-The Apo Reef was declared as a protected area under the category of Natural Park due to Presidential Proclamation No. 868 that was issued in 1996.
+The Apo Reef was declared as a protected area under the category of Natural Park due to Presidential Proclamation No. 868 which was issued in 1996.
 The DENR’s Protected Areas and Wildlife Bureau (PAWB) listed the Apo Reef for the consideration of UNESCO World Heritage Sites. (https://www.apo-reef.com/)

-This image (image above) was taken on 21 November 2021 by Diwata-2 High Precision Telescope (HPT), and underwent the Support Vector Machine (SVM) classification scheme to classify corals, water, and terrain.
+This image (image above) was taken on 21 November 2021 by Diwata-2 High Precision Telescope (HPT) and underwent the Support Vector Machine (SVM) classification scheme to classify corals, water, and terrain.

 Update: Today, July 5, 2022.
 Apo Reef Natural Park has been conferred a platinum-level Blue Park Award by Marine Conservation International at the 2022 United Nations Ocean Conference in Lisbon, Portugal.